List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: Not worth it for a device this old, premiums outweigh remaining value.
+2026Third-party insurance: not worth it for a phone this old, premiums often exceed potential payout.

 Pre-Purchase Inspection Checklist